Skip to content

 The Royal Opera House in London has done an excellent job developing their social media presence, bringing stereotypically stuffy or old fashioned art forms like opera and ballet into a fresh and modern medium.

-For World Ballet Day in 2022, they took it a step further, inviting their followers to participate in the fun by submitting videos putting their own spin on a piece of choreography.
+For World Ballet Day, they took it a step further, inviting their followers to participate in the fun by submitting videos putting their own spin on a piece of choreography.
 The opera house then shared submissions, showcasing diverse ages, body types, ethnicities, and genders.
 It was a great way to get a lot of people involved, encourage UGC, and develop even more brand loyalty from their audience.

 Screenshot of a LinkedIn poll asking if you should send a thank you note after an interview.
 The results show that 70% of respondents think "yes" out of 257 thousand voters.